Cottage Cheese Pudding

 2. Ingredients needed

 • High protein.
-Each serving packs in over 25 grams of protein, and there’s even more ways to increase it.
+Each serving packs in over 25 grams of protein, and there are even more ways to increase it.

 • Just 3 ingredients.
-Cottage cheese, a sweetener, and something to thicken it up…that is it!
+Cottage cheese, a sweetener, and cocoa powder.
+It’s almost like my cottage cheese chocolate mousse.

 • Healthy enough for breakfast!
 Thanks to the healthy and wholesome ingredients used, you can enjoy this pudding guilt-free first thing in the morning.